 WIFI Classification | Wound, Ischemia, Foot Infection | Evaluates the extent of wound, ischemia, and infection risk. |

 A study looked at 137 patients with diabetic foot ulcers.
-During follow-up, 51.1% healed, while 48.9% had lower extremity amputations11.
-Factors like previous ulcers, hypertension, and blood tests showed differences between healed and amputated groups11.
-Wagner and UT systems were better at predicting amputations11.
+During follow-up, 51.1% healed, while 48.9% had lower extremity amputations.
+Factors like previous ulcers, hypertension, and blood tests showed differences between the healed and amputated groups.
+Wagner and UT systems were better at predicting amputations.

 Initial Treatment Steps for Diabetic Sores